Last chance for schools and colleges to sign up to Season 2 of the British Esports Championships

 What’s changed for Season 2?

-Season 1 of the Championships is coming to an end, and now Season 2 sign ups are open.
+Season 1 of the Championships is over and now Season 2 sign ups are open.
 Registration for this closes on January 11th 2019 and the first week of fixtures commences on January 21st.
 Matches will run every Wednesday until the week commencing March 25th (except during half term).

 Following feedback from Season 1, Season 2 will feature group stages initially (no Swiss brackets), a bigger (two-week) reschedule window for teams and for participants to know more of their matchups in advance.
 The elimination/playoff stage will remain in the same format as Season 1 with matches to be played during the scheduled week.